 With more than 30 years as a ballfield groundskeeper, including 15 years serving as the head groundskeeper for the Baltimore Orioles, a lot of people ask me, “what are your favorite day-to-day tools?”

-There are many tools one uses often many times in a single day, but there is no one single answer.
-To give you an idea of what other groundskeepers use, I am proud to present Luke Yoder, former head groundskeeper for two different MLB teams (the Pirates and the Padres).
-Luke is now the Senior Vice President of Business Development for DuraEdge, the leading manufacturer of engineered infield soils for all levels of maintenance and play along with mound clays and blocks, infield topdressings and conditioners.
+There are several tools that get used many times in a single day, but there is no clear-cut one-size-fits-everyone answer to that question.
+So, to give you an idea of what groundskeepers should use from another perspective outside of my own, I am proud to present Luke Yoder, former head groundskeeper for two MLB teams — the Pirates and the Padres.
+Luke is now the Senior Vice President of Business Development for DuraEdge, the leading manufacturer of engineered infield soils for all levels of maintenance and play — as well as the leader with mound clays and blocks, infield topdressings and conditioners.

-Luke recently took some time to explain some of his favorite hand tools to use when grooming ballfields in this video:
+Luke recently took some of his valuable time to explain to me some of his favorite hand tools to use when grooming infields.
+Watch this video for Luke’s thoughts on ballfields tools:

-Most of these tools are available through Beacon Athletics.
+Most of these 10 tools that made Luke’s list are available through Beacon Athletics.

 - Soil Probe: This handy tool is something every field manager should own.
 It’s inexpensive and is used for checking soil moisture levels in turf or in infield skins.
 It can also be used for monitoring turf thatch levels, turf root health, insect activity, and turf dry spots.